rashijain214/cosmomatchh/README.md

 - Payment integration
 - Rating and review system

-## Contributing

 This is a prototype application.
 For production use, consider:
 - Implementing proper authentication with secure backend
 - Adding form validation and error handling
 - Integrating with a real database
 - Adding comprehensive testing
 - Implementing proper SEO optimization

-## License

-This project is for demonstration purposes.